rhomobile/rhomobile-docs/docs/en/4.1.0/guide/nativesdksetup.md

 Make sure you have installed the following software.
 Since Rhdoes builds a unified .cab file for both WM and WinCE, only the WinCE SDK is necessary for building either platform.

 * .NET Compact Framework
-* For Windows Mobile and Windows CE 5.0: MC3000c50b PSDK from [Motorola Support Central](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=/ssi/emb/downloads/30XXC50BxxPS010403.exe)
+* For Windows Mobile and Windows CE 5.0: MC3000c50b PSDK from [Zebra Support Central](https://atgsupportcentral.motorolasolutions.com/ewa/pub/getFile.do?fileName=/ssi/emb/downloads/30XXC50BxxPS010403.exe)
 * Microsoft Active Sync 4.5 for Windows XP; Windows Mobile Device Center for Windows Vista or higher
 * Microsoft Device Emulator 3.0 for Windows Vista or higher
 * Visual Studio 2008.